 There are different types of inflation, but in align with the content of the cartoon, we will look at the simplest form of inflation.
 It is bound to occur when the central bank prints too much money, exceeding the rate of production growth.
 Thus, having too much money within the economy is not always a good thing.
 Why?

 Because you don’t eat money.
 Money is not an end, but a means to attain various goods and services to fulfill your wants and needs.

 Think of a free market economy where the only product available is apple.
-Let’s assume that we have 1000 apples at $1 each.
-In that imaginary economy, assume we have 1000 people, each is bestowed with $1.
-This implies that everyone only has an apple to consume because each person only has $1 available.
-But, what if suddenly everyone is given $1 more (thus, end up with $2 at hand).
+Let’s assume that we have 1000 apples at 1.
+This implies that everyone only has an apple to consume because each person only has 1 more (thus, end up with

 In the end, giving people additional dollar does not make them any better off, not when the amount of real economic output (apple) remains the same at 1000.
 Everyone will still end up being able to buy only 1 apple.

 This is, my friends, why printing money (or, in fancy economic term, QE or Quantitative Easing) can be harmful if not carried out with precaution.
 For the same reason, it is exactly why people don’t use rocks or leaves as money (because there are countless of them everywhere, thus eroding their purchasing power to almost nothing if used as money).
 Think of having to pay a million rocks for a candy.
 Ouch!